tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 ### Example Research scenario

 In this scenario, we have made a concept map from the information we have brainstormed around our subject.
-We can then use the concept map to formulate various research questions.
+We can then use the concept map to formulate various information search questions.
 You formulate research questions by looking at the relations and dependencies of different branches of the concept map.

 ![mindmap](1b-mindmap.jpg)
 "Mindmap" by TU Delft Library Education Support is licensed CC-BY-SA

-Possible research questions that can be derived from the mind map are:
+Possible questions that can be derived from the mind map are:

 - How can the automotive industry contribute to the improvement of air quality by adapting existing fuels?
 - How can the automotive industry improve the environmental impact through material recycling in car design?